-Christmas time is one of the most beautiful parts of the year.
-Everyone becomes more relaxed and cheerful.
-During the whole Advent, we enjoy in the various religious and secular aspects of this graceful holiday.
-But the highlight of the communion and family experience of Croatian Christmas is Christmas lunch.
-Getting together with family, laughing and catching of all what is going on in everybody's life accompany gathering at a table.
+Christmas is one of the most beautiful parts of the year, and everyone becomes more relaxed and cheerful.
+During Advent, we enjoy the various religious and secular aspects of this graceful holiday.
+But the highlight of Croatian Christmas's communion and family experience is Christmas lunch.
+Getting together with family, laughing and catching all that is going on in everybody's life accompany gathering at a table.

 What's on Menu for Christmas in Croatia?

 Although what will be on the holiday table varies from region to region, some parts of Croatian Christmas lunch are the same everywhere.
 The meal will always start with a cold appetizer.
 After that, soup can but does not have to be served - any soup.
 Then comes the centrepiece of lunch - the main course.
 There are various dishes on the table, but roasted meat is indispensable.
 And, of course, the meal must end with dessert.